 - Reaching up with one hand towards the ceiling, lengthen your hip and fingertips as far from each other as possible.

 - Try not to rotate or twist your spine.

 - You can keep your focus straight forward or look up toward your raised arm.

 - Sit with your legs straight out in front of you.

 - Use a strap or a belt around your feet and lean forward, leading from your heart with a flat back (don’t round your low back).

 - Press your thigh bones downward to keep your legs straight.

-- Reach your sitz bones wide behind you.
+- Reach your sits bones wide behind you.